-- The limits of physics cannot be suspended by ESP.
-Even in vehicles with ESP, you should always adapt your driving to road and traffic conditions.
-This is particularly true on a slippery and wet road.
-Do not be tempted by the increased safety provided to take risks danger of an accident! - Please note that when ASR or ESP/ASR is deactivated, the drive wheels can spin on icy and slippery roads and the vehicle can break away - danger of skidding!
+You should only switch the ESP off if your driving ability and the traffic situation allow.
+Please note that when ESP/ASR is deactivated, the drive wheels can spin on icy and slippery roads and the vehicle can break away - danger of skidding!